UC Master Gardeners, Santa Clara County, CA

 Packet comments - Developed by Seed Savers Exchange (SSE) member Glenn Downs in northern Idaho where summer nights average 43 degrees F. Round 9 inch dark green fruits weigh 6–12 lb.
 Sweet, juicy, crunchy, scarlet flesh.
 This variety does well in hot humid climates also.
 It produces a very reliable crop, year after year at Heritage Farm in northeast Iowa on the Minnesota border.
 It ripens extra early, in 76 days.

 Experimenter Comments – It was difficult to tell ripeness prior to picking.
 Most fruit was picked past optimum ripeness where an unattractive spider web looking growth in the area around the seeds began forming.
-Melon stayed sweet a long time, weighed 8–14 lb with an 8–10" diameter.
+Melon stayed sweet a long time, weighed 8–14 lb with an 8–10 inch diameter.
 Melons were harvested 99–136 days after seeding.

 Chris Cross watermelon